scipion-em/docs/docs/user/tutorials/modelBuilding/a011-atomStructUtilsOperatorProtocol.rst

 ========================================

-Protocol designed to perform two types of operations with chains from atomic structures in : a) Chain extraction: An individual chain will be extracted from a polymeric atomic structure.
+Protocol designed to perform two types of operations with chains from atomic structures in *Scipion*: a) Chain extraction: An individual chain will be extracted from a polymeric atomic structure.
 The extracted chain will be saved as monomer in a new atomic structure and will not include HETATM and water molecules. b) Chain addition: One or several chains will be